Muhammetacin/Muhammetacin/README.md

 - 👋 Hi, I’m Muhammet Cin
 - 👀 I’m interested in Frontend and Backend development.
 My goal is to become a full-fledged Fullstack developer
-- 🧙 My ultimate goal is to become an elder wizard in software development
+- 🧙 My ultimate goal is to become an elder wizard in software and web development
-- 🌱 I’m currently learning HTML, CSS, JavaScript and soon PHP (and other cool stuff)
+- 🌱 I can create magic with HTML, CSS, JavaScript, PHP, MySQL, Git.
+On top of these I can cast higher levels of magic with Laravel, ReactJS, Sass, Bootstrap/TailwindCSS.
+Crazy huh ;-)
-- 💞️ I’m looking to collaborate on projects to showcase my skills and create useful and/or fun applications
+- 💞️ I’m looking to collaborate on projects to showcase my skills and create useful and fun applications
 - 📫 How to reach me?
 Send an email at muhammetacin@gmail.com

 <!---